Key factors that impact the cost of your Salt Lake City to Oakland movetoggle

 • Weather: Oakland features warm, dry summers, and mild, wet winters.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Oakland.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Oakland without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Oakland